-For people with eating disorders, the risk of contracting Covid-19 is accompanied by additional stress and anxieties.
-Social distancing policies are likely to increase isolation and result in loss of support networks such as friends and family.
-Young people living at home continue have parental support, although family relations can often already be strained.
+For people with eating disorders, the risk of contracting COVID-19 is accompanied by additional stress and anxieties.
+Social distancing policies are likely to increase isolation and result in the loss of support networks such as friends and family.
+Young people living at home continue to have parental support, although family relations can often already be strained.
 The economic consequences of the lockdown may further increase stress and high expressed emotions or even lead to abuse in some families.

 It is important for specialist eating disorder services to be aware of this risk, and offer the young person a safe way of expressing their difficulties.
 Adults with eating disorders often live alone and the isolation is likely to get worse during the current lockdown.
 Many adults may also experience significant financial difficulties, and they may worry about job and accommodation security.
 Young people with eating disorders who are in education may also worry excessively about the impact on their academic progress.

 Furthermore, the lockdown disrupts safe routines, such as access to specific foods and options for exercise, and, all of which could worsen eating disorder psychopathology and behaviours.
 For example, if people with EDs have severe restriction to certain ‘safe’ foods which aren’t easily available, this could mean visiting numerous food outlets, with increased risk of COVID-19 infection.
-If the patient is unable to be more flexible using alternatives, it may be helpful for specialist services to consider write a letter explaining the situation which the individual can carry with them.
+If the patient is unable to be more flexible using alternatives, it may be helpful for specialist services to consider writing a letter explaining the situation which the individual can carry with them.

-It is important to encourage patients to continue keeping in touch with their friends and family (even if it is only possible remotely) as they are important resource for emotional and for practical support, such as helping with routines, shopping and activities.
+It is important to encourage patients to continue keeping in touch with their friends and family (even if it is only possible remotely) as they are an important resource for emotional and for practical support, such as helping with routines, shopping and activities.

 Physical examination and blood test